All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Overview: Why Dose Escalation Matters

-GLP-1 medications are not started at their full therapeutic dose.
+GLP-1 medications aren't started at their full therapeutic dose.
 Instead, treatment begins at a low dose and increases gradually over weeks or months.
 This approach serves two purposes:

 • Minimizes side effects: GI side effects like nausea are significantly reduced when the body has time to adjust to each dose level.